cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - description - (Required) Description of the tier
 - vpc_id - (Required) The ID of the vpc where the tier should be created
 - network_offering - (Required) The name of the network offering to use for the tier
-- network_acl - (Required) The name of the network ACL to use for the tier
+- network_acl_id - (Required) The id of the network ACL to use for the tier

 ### Attribute Reference
 - id - ID of tier.